-I was introduced to cepa de apio for the very first time a few years back.
-I had been looking out for it since I first heard of its existence, when a friend told me it was an extremely rich source of calcium as well as one of the better-tasting tubers, or as Dominicans call them, viveres.
+I was introduced to this Crema de Cepa de Apio (Creole Celery Root Cream) for the very first time a few years back.
+I had been looking out for cepa de apio since I first heard of its existence, when a friend told me it was an extremely rich source of calcium as well as one of the better-tasting tubers, or as Dominicans call them, viveres.

-Time for some facts.
 Although the Dominican name cepa de apio (which I found out after exhaustive research on the internet is also used in Venezuela and Puerto Rico) translates literally as "celery root" this is not the same as the actual root of the celery plant known in English as "celeriac", although the two plants are closely related.

 Its indigenous Andean name is arracacha or arracha, and was traditionally cultivated by the Incas for both human and animal consumption.
 These days it is being rediscovered in the Andes as a useful crop because of its durability and nutritional value.
-In Brazil especially it is used as a baby food.
-As far as taste and appearance goes, it could be described as a gentle combination of carrot, celeriac and root parsley, or as Aunt Clara put it - "somewhere between potato and pumpkin" in flavour as well as colour.
+In Brazil especially it is used as baby food.
+As far as taste and appearance go, it could be described as a gentle combination of carrot, celeriac, and root parsley, or as Aunt Clara put it - "somewhere between potato and pumpkin" in flavor as well as color.

 This soup is traditionally served in the highland areas of the Dominican Republic, like Jarabacoa and Constanza, where especially in winter, the nights can be fresh.
 Sitting by an open fire wearing your winter woollies, watching the pine trees rustle in the chilly night breeze, you could be forgiven for forgetting that you are on a Caribbean island.

 If a light lunch isn't the kind of thing that appeals to you, this is still a great dish that you must absolutely try.

-- 1 medium onion , chopped
+- 1 large onion , chopped

 - 1 tsp cumin powder

 - 1 bay leaf

 - 3 celery stalks , chopped